judyboon/MELD/README.md

 # About the folders

+- `MELD` contains the implementation of the package.

+- `demo1.py` is a detailed demonstration script to show how to use the package.
+It corresponds to the first categorical simulation study with *p=20* in the archive paper.

 - `data` contains the simulated categorical data with *n = {50,100,200,500,1000}* observations.
 The number of categorical variables is *20*.
 Each categorical variable could take *4* different categories.

-- `code` contains the implementation of MELD and a python script showing how to use MELD.